theTushar-dot/CSD/README.md

 ![Alt text](./generated_images/4_depth.png)

+Due to hardware limitations, the inference steps are limited to 10, which affects the quality of the first image.
+However, the resizing technique enables the model to produce higher quality images, as demonstrated by the second image.

-4. Tackling floating point image data of Image 6.npy In Image 6.npy, the given array is 32-bit float point which could not be directly converted to the PIL image.
-So, I have normalized the array first then convert it to 8 bit intrger format.
+### 3. Tackling floating point data of Image 6.npy
+n Image 6.npy, the array is in 32-bit floating point format, which cannot be directly converted to a PIL image.
+To resolve this, I first normalized the array and then converted it to an 8-bit integer format.

 Inputs: